tsalopek/sample-app-aoai-chatGPT/README.md

 Make sure that the app name and resource group match exactly for the app that was previously deployed.

 Deployment will take several minutes.
-When it completes, you should be able to navigate to your app at {app-name}.azurewebsites.net.
+When it completes, you should be able to navigate to your app at {app-name}.azurewebsites.us.

 ## Authentication